landosilva/tatedrez/README.md

 <img align="right" src="https://github.com/landosilva/tatedrez/assets/9856112/32988890-5e1c-4276-8d75-baa7b1c28fc9" alt="Preview" width="39%"/>
 First and foremost, thank you, Homa, for this opportunity.
 It was quite a fun challenge, and I really enjoyed both developing and playing the game with my friends.
 I apologize for the slight delay in delivering it, but please evaluate my submission as I would love to hear your feedback.

-I also took the freedom to add one more thing that I missed while I was playing with friends: timer for each player, as we have in competitive chess.
+I also took the liberty of adding a feature I missed while playing with friends: a timer for each player, similar to what we have in competitive chess.

 You can easily check it out here: